Monogramm/erpnext_ocr/README.md

     * This might happen if you're missing a dependency to convert PDF, most of the time `ghostscript`
     * References:
         * https://stackoverflow.com/questions/57271287/user-wand-by-python-to-convert-pdf-to-jepg-raise-wand-exceptions-wandruntimeerr
+* `OSError: encoder error -2 when writing image file`
+    * This might happen when trying to open a TIFF image, but the real error is "_hidden_" and only displayed in console.
+    * If the original error in console is `Fax3SetupState: Bits/sample must be 1 for Group 3/4 encoding/decoding.` that usually happens when TIFF image compression is not valid / recognized.